stanleyhuangyc/Freematics/firmware_v4/telelogger/README.md

-This sketch turns Freematics ONE device into a wireless (GPRS) vehicle data collector and transmitter.
+This sketch turns a Freematics ONE device into a wireless (GPRS) vehicle data collector and transmitter.
 The live data of a car, including OBD-II, GPS and MEMS sensor data, is collected in realtime, cached in SRAM and pushed to a HTTP server by HTTP POST continuously.

 Prerequisites
 -------------